Rich Knighton: Military career

 Knighton joined the Royal Air Force (RAF) at RAF College Cranwell in 1988.
 In his early career, he served as an Engineer Officer, and worked on Nimrod, Harrier, and Tornado F3 aircraft, specialising on airframes.
 In 1998, he was promoted to squadron leader, becoming Senior Engineer Officer on No. 20 Squadron RAF, which was then the Harrier operational conversion unit based at RAF Wittering in Cambridgeshire.
-He supported the Kosovo War as senior engineering officer in No. 1 Squadron RAF, serving in Italy; this would be his only combat tour.
+He supported the Kosovo War as senior engineering officer in No. 1 Squadron RAF, serving in Italy; this would be his only operational tour.
 Following this, Knighton moved on to the Tornado as fleet manager for the Tornado Integrated Project Team, which encompassed all variants of Tornado then in RAF service.

 In 2003 Knighton was promoted to wing commander whilst attending the Advanced Command and Staff Course.
 A year later, he returned to the Harrier Force in 2004 as part of the Integrated Project Team based at RAF Wyton; this role was looking at ways to transform how the Harrier was supported by commercial industry partners.

 In 2006, he was appointed military assistant to the Deputy Chief of the Defence Staff (Equipment Capability) at the Ministry of Defence in Whitehall, London.
 Promoted to group captain in mid-2007, he moved to RAF High Wycombe in Buckinghamshire to take post as Deputy Assistant Chief of Staff Strategy and Plans at Air Command.
 In 2009, Knighton attended the Royal College of Defence Studies, and upon completion, became the Logistics Force Commander for the RAF and Station Commander of RAF Wittering until 2011.